-Are you looking for ways to improve your employees’ well-being and increase participation in your employee wellness program?
-If so, you might want to consider adding altruism to your workplace wellness mix.
-That’s right.
-Giving is good for your employees.
+Can volunteerism work to boost your work wellness initiatives?
+If you’re looking for ways to improve your employees’ well-being and increase participation in your employee wellness program, you may want to check into volunteerism.
+You might want to consider adding altruism to your workplace wellness mix also.
+That’s right, giving is good for your employees.
 Really good.

 When you support your employees’ volunteer activities, you’re also supporting four key pillars of a comprehensive workplace wellness program–emotional, social, mental, and physical wellness.

 In the article, Health Benefits of Volunteering, the editors at CreatetheGood.org write that volunteering can counteract the effects of depression and loneliness, improve cognitive function, reduce stress levels, and boost the volunteer’s mood through the release of dopamine into the brain.
 Volunteering gives your employees the opportunity to engage with their community and feel good about themselves.

 Plus, engaging in volunteering, donating to charity and other altruistic acts is good for your employees’ physical well-being.
 In his article for Scientific American, Frank Martela reports that volunteering can lower the volunteer’s blood pressure and that regular volunteer work is a predictor of longevity.
 How amazing is that?